NemanjaTomic57/tonit.dev/README.md

 For the API, we have Asp.Net Core with Scalar for testing and automated API documentation.

-I've had the pleasure of building APIs in a few different languages in my carreer, including Flask, Node.js, Laravel, and Rust.
+I've had the pleasure of building APIs in a few different languages so far in my carreer, including Flask, Node.js, Laravel, and Rust.
 I think every language has its pros and cons, but in terms of Web APIs, Asp.Net Core is the clear winner for me.
 The Syntax is easy, the code has a high readability, the documentation is generated automatically with Swagger or Scalar, and the performance is unbeatable (actually, Rust does have a better performance, but I think it's way to complex to be used for a Web API with simple CRUD operations).

 ### API endpoints